Kaohsiung: Port of Kaohsiung

 Kaohsiung is one of the biggest ports in the world for importing shark fins, sold at high prices in the restaurants and shops of Taiwan and China.
 They are brought in from overseas and are placed out to dry in the sun on residential rooftops near the port.

 Kaohsiung International Airport

 Kaohsiung City is also home to Taiwan's second-largest international airport, the Kaohsiung International Airport, located in Siaogang District near the city's center.
 It is one of the three major international airports of Taiwan, serving passengers of the entire southern and southeastern part of the country.
 However, the size of the airport is relatively small, with short runways compared to other major airports of Taiwan due to its age and its location near the city center, making it impossible for large aircraft such as the Airbus A380 to land at the airport.
-As a result, plans for runway expansion or building a new airport in replacement have been proposed.
+As a result, plans for work to begin on a new terminal is expected to start in 2023, and could handle up to 16.5 million passengers once complete.